 - Gift frequency: Knowing how often a donor gives to your organization will help you create a better plan to appeal to their generosity.

-- Communications: Understanding a donor’s preference when it comes to communication can help you reach out to them most effectively.
+- Communications with your nonprofit: Understanding a donor’s preference when it comes to communication can help you reach out to them most effectively.
 For example, some donors prefer phone calls while others may prefer email.

 - Demographics: Demographic characteristics will help indicate how a donor may respond to your communications.